HypertheoryTraining/web-api-100-lab-1/README.md

 The instructor will walk you through the gist of the lab before you start.

+I'll walk you through this:

+- Remove your `dev-environment` from Docker.
+- Use the new `dev-environment` for this lab.

 ## Requirements

 We have a frontend application that is served from our API project's `wwwroot` folder.